 4. Pack your lunch

 Disney allows you to bring food into the park, so save money by packing a lunch!
-Bring a small soft-sided cooler or bag to carry lunch in.
+Bring a small soft-sided cooler or backpack.
 Stow it under a stroller or if you don’t want to carry it, rent a locker at the entrance of the park and store your lunch for the day.

 The first year we tried bringing our own food, we packed bagels and cream cheese for lunch nearly every day.
 This is hands down the easiest lunch to prepare.
 Grab a bag of bagels, a tub of cream cheese, and a plastic knife and you are done.
 We quickly learned how easy it is to get tired of the same food every day.